Venture and Falcon holidays (inc. School Ventures)

 Within the next three years we will have delivered 15 early-adopter schemes in selected regions across the UK, through multi-school collaborations.
 Our pilot involved 9 schools.

-Benefits include better clarity about spirituality; perceived increase in self-confidence; an increase in life skills such as socialising and networking with children from another demographic; overcoming major fears; greater open-mindedness to trying new things e.g. forestry skills; investigating new concepts.
+All Ventures and Falcons: Benefits include a better understanding of the Christian faith; perceived increase in self-confidence; an increase in life skills such as socialising and networking with children from other demographic groups; overcoming major fears and trying new things; investigating new concepts.

-The other chief risk is due to the cost of delivery and the ability of schools to make a contribution locally.
+The chief risk is due to the cost of delivery and the ability of churches/schools to make a contribution locally.
 CPAS has embarked on a dedicated programme of fundraising to help offset this risk.

 Read more about the Charity running this project.